 Although some balloons may tether instead of flying at flight times, the main time tethered rides will be made available to the public will be on Saturday evening, beginning around 7:30 pm.
 The balloons will be tied to the ground and go up approximately 50 - 75 feet.
 Tethered rides last approximately 10 minutes and cost $10 per person.

 Champagne balloon flights may be scheduled by calling HEAD Balloons

 at 706-865-3874 prior to the race.
 During the actual

-days of the event May 30 thru June 1, please call Race
+days of the event June 4 - 6, please call Race Headquarters at

-The flights will last approximately 1 hour and cost $300 per
+last approximately 1 hour and cost $300 per person.

 Ballooning in Helen is challenging because the Alpine Village is surrounded by Mountains, National Forest and State Parks.
 However it is worth the added effort when you can look down just above the tree tops at the mountains, the vast woodlands, the streams and the waterfalls.
 You might even catch a glimpse of a group of deer or watch a falcon or eagle snare its dinner.